Hungarian Jews call on Orban to prevent planned statue for WW2 politician

 The foundation which initiated erection of the statue could not be reached for comment.

-Szekesfehervar Mayor Andras Cser-Palkovics was quoted as saying that Homan was being honored because he had done a lot for the city’s development.
+Szekesfehervar Mayor Andras Cser-Palkovics was quoted as saying that Homan was being honoured because he had done a lot for the city’s development.

 “Balint Homan’s activity and role cannot be regarded as faultless ... but it is also indisputable that his work, despite all the controversies and mistakes he made, brought a lot of positives in science, in education and also in the development of Szekesfehervar,” the mayor said on the city’s website.